 When Fr.
 Spitzer completed his presidency, Dr. Tkacz continued the work on her own and found a pair of anonymous donors to fund a student assistant who transcribed the musical scores into computer software in order to produce printable music.
 Dr. Tkacz also included several prayers in Nez Perce in the new edition.
 In 2011 the Faith and Reason Institute became the sponsor for this project.
 Another pair of donors, Patrick and Mary Griffith, generously funded the printing and mailing of this new edition in 2012.

 In 2012-13, the 125th anniversary of Fr.
-Cataldo's founding of Gonzaga College, two presentations of the new materials are being given.
+Cataldo's founding of Gonzaga College, two presentations of the new materials were given.
 In the fall of 2012, the hymns were the focus, with a small group singing three of the hymns.
-In the spring of 2013, the prayers will be the focus, and again some of the hymns will be sung.
-Also, this website was launched in Fall of 2012, with links to the 2008 exhibition's online version, the PowerPoint Presentations on the hymns, and the YouTube recording of the presentations with singing.
-In addition, a "Recovering Resources" page identifies some possible topics for student research that would make accessible texts for the use of the Tribe.
+In the spring of 2013, the prayers were the focus, and again some of the hymns were sung.
+Also, this website was launched in Fall of 2012, with a link to the YouTube recording of the 2012 presentation with singing.

-A wealth of texts in Nez Perce - and indeed in a wide range of other Native American languages - is preserved in the Archives of the Oregon Province of the Society of Jesus, housed in Special Collections at Gonzaga University.
+A wealth of texts in Nez Perce - and indeed in a wide range of other Native American languages - is preserved in the Archives of the Oregon Province of the Society of Jesus, formerly housed in Special Collections at Gonzaga University.
 These archives are no longer available through Gonzaga University.
 This valued resource is currently being integrated into the holdings of the Jesuit Archives and Research Center in St. Louis, Missouri.
 Researchers are encouraged to contact the Center for a time estimate of when materials will become available for reference service.